nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

         version: '1'

 ---
-{{> wistia_video id='qokay4hw1i'}}

-Extract from the course "[Working with the REST API](https://university.nuxeo.com/store/155916-rest-api)" on [Nuxeo University](https://university.nuxeo.com)

-## Motivations

 {{! excerpt}}

-The default way Automation deals with Blobs is to use the standard HTTP MultiPart Encoding.
+By default, Automation uses standard HTTP MultiPart Encoding to deal with Blobs.

-This strategy can not fit when:
+This doesn't fit in the following situations:

 {{! /excerpt}}

-*   Your client does not natively support multipart encoding;
+*   Your client does not natively support multipart encoding (JavaScript without using a Form)
-    Ex: JavaScript (without using a Form).
-*   You have several files to send, but prefer to send them as separated chunks;
-    Ex: You have an HTTP proxy that will limit POST size.
+*   You have several files to send, but prefer to send them as separated chunks (You have an HTTP proxy that will limit POST size)
-*   You want to upload files as soon as possible and then run the operation when everything has been uploaded on the server;
-    Ex: You upload pictures you select from a mobile device.
+*   You want to upload files as soon as possible and then run the operation when everything has been uploaded on the server (You upload pictures you select from a mobile device)

 ## Uploading Files